-GTA Online recently received its last major DLC update for the year.
-Currently, Import/Export is leading our poll which seeks to name the DLC of the year, in spite of controversy and a pretty vocal outcry among certain fans.
+GTA Online recently received its last major DLC update for 2016.
+Currently, Import/Export is leading our poll which seeks to name the DLC of 2016, in spite of controversy and a pretty vocal outcry among certain fans.
 While the update does have some hefty prices and a steep learning curve, it still packed a ton of fun content.

 Import/Export also has, strangely enough, one of the least accessible gameplay mechanics.
 Those who actually sat down and completed a few car import and export missions are likely dumbfounded about the negative reception the new missions received on the web.
 Making a profit from these jobs is actually quite simple, and yet angry fans are making it out to be impossibly hard.

 We've tried debunking some of the misconceptions around Import/Export a few days ago, and now with this guide we hope to turn the gaming experience of every player into a fun and profitable one.
 There are plenty of ways to turn the new GTA Online content to your favor.
 There really is no need to regard it as a pointless money sink used to further promote Shark Cards - it's not like they need it.

 The first and possibly most important thing you need to deal with in order to ensure that your experience with Import/Export doesn't end with a controller-shaped hole in your display is setting expectations.
 We went through the same thing with Further Adventures In Finance and Felony earlier this year, where players went out and bought the most expensive executive office, and expected to turn a profit with crates before the next bathroom break.

 It takes years, sometimes decades to make a return on investment for businesses in real life - in GTA, it takes about 5-6 hours of gameplay, unless you buy the most expensive version of everything.
 That is hardly unreasonable, but players expected to make mad stacks with the first delivery, for whatever incomprehensible reason.
 Naturally, the fact that they didn't was the cause of outrage.